 Attendees briefed on the themes that will be covered in the workshops approximately 2 weeks in advance.
 They will be given reading materials outlining themes and design thinking methodologies for application during the workshop.

 During the Workshop

 4 x presentations from in-house counsel, law firms and legal sector service providers on challenges they are facing in their day to day work providing real-world context.
 The challenges will be related to the defined themes of the workshop.

 Facilitation.
-The facilitation partner – Keren Perla (Director of Foresight and Design at the Department of Energy, Government of Alberta) - for the workshop will outline and review the key tenets of design thinking.
+The facilitation partner – Keren Perla (Design Specialist) - for the workshop will outline and review the key tenets of design thinking.
 She define the challenges for each group to tackle during the collaboration exercise which will be supported from three other facilitators from the legal sector with design thinking experience.

 Collaboration Exercise.
 The attendees will be broken into working groups of 6-8 people.
 Each group will be a blend of practitioners from in-house, law firms and legal sector service providers at different points in their career.
 Each group will be assigned one of the 3 challenges and then will collaborate to apply the design thinking framework to them.
 Facilitators will circulate amongst the group to assist.
 Team leaders will be appointed for each group.

 Presentations.
 Groups will then present the first iteration of their proposed solutions to the wider group.
 The focus will be on the process of collaboration, not necessarily outcomes - both success and failure will be actively encouraged.

 Collaboration Teams will be encouraged to continue discuss their learnings after the workshops or other connections they make in the workshops.
 The groups will then convene either in person (quarterly) or via videoconference.
 Here, they will discuss their progress, failures and overall experiences in the application of their learnings.